River Cruises in Germany- A Stress-Free Way to Experience Germany

 A Quiet, Serene, Scenic Tributary of the Rhine

-The Moselle River, or Mosel, as it is known in Germany, branches off from the Rhine at Koblenz in Germany, and flows through the Moselle River Valley, through Trier, and in to France (brushing up against Luxemburg.)
+The Moselle River, or Mosel, branches off from the Rhine at Koblenz and flows through the Moselle River Valley, through Trier, and into France (brushing up against Luxemburg.)
 Fairy Tale castles and vineyards line the steep banks of this quieter river.

-Fewer tourists travel along the Moselle, making it less busy, but definitely not less interesting!
-Famous Burg Eltz, a relatively untouched Castle that is still occupied by family, nestles in a Valley nearby.
-Cochem’s amazing Castle sits high on the hill, and a lovely pedestrian area for strolling and enjoying a cup of coffee and slice of cake (if you have time, they also have a large Schwimmbad … Swimming Pool…. where you can swim, sauna or go on a waterslide.)
-Trier’s old town is dominated by the Porta Negra, the remains of an ancient Roman wall.
-All along the way, you will stop at small villages and towns that are known for their unspoiled beauty and, of course, you can enjoy sweet Moselle wine.
+Fewer tourists travel along the Moselle, making it less crowded but no less interesting.
+Famous Burg Eltz, a relatively untouched Castle that the family still occupies, nestles in a Valley nearby.
+Cochem’s impressive Castle sits high on the hill above a lovely pedestrian area perfect for strolling and enjoying a cup of coffee and a slice of cake.
+The Porta Negra, the remains of an ancient Roman wall, dominates Trier’s old town.
+All along the way, you will stop at small villages and towns that are known for their unspoiled beauty, and of course, you can enjoy delicious Moselle wine.

 Danube River Cruise